bics/CoffeeHouse/TESTING.md

 * Login was not working with email address.
     * Updated login method in settings, added core authentication services.
+* On Mozilla elements were not centered.
+    * Using devtools, styling sheet showed the main container element were missing flex properties.

+### Account signup/management

+* Visually tested all elements are in place.
+* Devtools were used to simulate different devices and ensure page is responsive.
+* Tested with both correct and incorrect inputs.
+* Tested all links on page.

 ## Automated testing